Breaking Free from 10 Lies Society Taught You as Truth

 8. Humans Only Use 10% Of Their Brain

-One user talks about the myth that humans only use 10% of their brains.
+The myth that humans only use 10% of their brains is a pretty persistent one.

 9. West Aussies Losing the Emu War

 Another myth is about West Aussies losing the Emu War.
-Well, the most famous part was a loss, but don’t worry!
-They put a bounty system in place later, successfully reducing the emu population.
-In the second war in the 50s, humans cleanly won.
+Australia put a bounty system in place later, successfully reducing the emu population.
+In the second war in the 50s, humans clearly won.

-Another user added that the famous part was only the first 3 days.
-There were 3 soldiers with just 2 guns, and they weren’t experienced hunters.
-So, the first few days didn’t go well.
-But then they managed to kill around 1,000 to 2,000 emus.
-They ran out of ammo, and the government decided to pay bounties instead.
+The famous part was only the first 3 days.
+There were 3 soldiers who weren’t experienced hunters.
+Needless to say, it didn’t go well.
+When they ran out of ammo, the government decided to pay bounties instead.
 In just 6 months, over 50,000 bounties were claimed.

 10. The Daddy Longlegs Spider

-Another user adds there are actually different animals called daddy longlegs.
-Some are spiders, some are a different kind of arachnid called a harvestman, and some are even insects.
-So, it’s not just one type of daddy longlegs out there!
+There are actually different animals called daddy longlegs.
+Some are spiders, some are a different kind of arachnid called a harvestman, or even insects.
+So, it’s not just one type of daddy longlegs out there.
 You have to decide how you feel about that for yourself.

 Source: Reddit